Paliago/lagom-eurovision2/LEARNINGS.md

     - Retrieves `roomName`, `contestantId` from URL; `userId`, `storedRoomId`, `nickname` from `localStorage`.
     - Uses mock data functions for contestant details.
     - Allows user to input ratings (Music, Performance, Vibes), calls `submitRating` Convex mutation on change.
+    - Uses `useQuery` with `api.ratings.getUserRatingForContestant` to fetch the current user's own ratings for the displayed contestant.
-    - Uses `useQuery` with `api.ratings.getRatingsForRoomAndContestant` to fetch other users' ratings.
+    - Uses `useQuery` with `api.ratings.getRatingsForRoomAndContestant` to fetch other users' ratings for calculating room averages.
     - Calculates and displays average ratings from others using `useMemo`.
-    - `useEffect` pre-fills current user's scores if available from fetched data.
+    - `useEffect` pre-fills current user's scores using data from `api.ratings.getUserRatingForContestant`.
     - `useEffect` with `[contestantId]` dependency clears scores on contestant navigation.
     - Provides navigation to Previous/Next contestant and Back to List.
     - Styled with Tailwind CSS using a two-card layout for ratings and styled inputs/buttons.